sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Removed:** Pinging of the Google News sitemap is no longer supported.
 They now crawl your sitemap periodically.
 	* Google can find your News Sitemap's location via your `/robots.txt` file.
 But, to be certain they catch it, also [submit the sitemap to Google Search Console](https://support.google.com/webmasters/answer/7451001).
 	* To learn more, see https://developers.google.com/search/blog/2023/06/sitemaps-lastmod-ping.
+* **Fixed:** Resolved outstanding deprecation notices with TSF v5.0+ when accessing the Google News sitemap.

 ### 2.3.0